remotesensing-logo

 Dear Colleagues,

 Examining geological sciences via remote sensing (RS) unveils a transformative approach to comprehending the Earth's dynamic processes.
-RS encompasses satellite imagery, airborne and UAV-based sensors, and in situ data, offering unparalleled capabilities to observe the Earth's surface and near-subsurface at an unprecedented level of detail.
-The synthesis of geological sciences and RS not only advances our fundamental understanding of the Earth's geological processes, but also has practical implications for resource exploration, environmental monitoring, and disaster risk reduction and mitigation strategies.
+RS encompasses satellite imagery, airborne and UAV-based sensors, and in situ data, offering unparalleled capabilities to observe the Earth's surface and near-subsurface with an unprecedented level of detail.
+The synthesis of geological sciences and RS not only advances our fundamental understanding of the Earth's geological processes but also has practical implications for resource exploration, environmental monitoring, and disaster risk reduction and mitigation strategies.

 Recent advancements in sensor technology have enabled data to be captured in the form of images with a higher spatial and spectral resolution.
 Hyperspectral imaging has rapidly developed over the past decade, and modern sensor technologies can cover large areas with exceptional spatial, spectral, and temporal resolutions.
 Nowadays, hyperspectral sensors placed on various platforms capture a wide range of detailed spectral information, enabling the precise identification and analysis of geological features.

-Similarly, technologies based on the use of synthetic aperture radar (SAR) images improved significantly in the last decade due to the growing availability of vast amounts of data collected by multiple-satellite sensors operating at different frequency bands, with complementary viewing angles and polarization and acquisition modes.
+Similarly, technologies based on the use of synthetic aperture radar (SAR) images have improved significantly in the last decade due to the growing availability of vast amounts of data collected by multiple-satellite sensors operating at different frequency bands, with complementary viewing angles and polarization and acquisition modes.

-The papers contributing to this Special Issue should reflect, but not necessarily be limited to, some of the prominent developments in this field:
+The papers contributing to this Special Issue should reflect, but not necessarily be limited to, some of the following prominent developments in this field:

 • Hyperspectral imaging: Hyperspectral sensors placed on various platforms (UAV, aerial, orbital) capture a wide range of detailed spectral information, enabling the precise identification and analysis of geological features.
 This technology is instrumental in mapping rock formations and geological mapping, including mineral identification.
 Additionally, this field is progressing rapidly with the availability of free hyperspectral satellite sensors such as PRISMA, EnMAP, and EMIT.

-• Novel approaches allowing the use of data acquired by different sensors and platforms (UAV, aerial, orbital), including machine learning and artificial intelligence data processing: Leveraging machine learning and artificial intelligence, along with available data acquired using different platforms, plays a crucial role in processing vast remote sensing datasets and extracting valuable geological information of various origins.
+• Novel approaches enabling the use of data acquired by different sensors and platforms (UAV, aerial, orbital), including machine learning and artificial intelligence data processing: Leveraging machine learning and artificial intelligence, along with the available data acquired using different platforms, plays a crucial role in processing vast remote sensing datasets and extracting valuable geological information of various origins.
 These technologies can help to automate image classification, mineral mapping, and the identification of geological structures and geochemical processes, significantly saving time and improving accuracy.

-Suggested article types: Articles / Reviews / Technical notes.
+Suggested article types: Articles / Reviews / Technical Notes.

 Dr. Veronika Kopačková-Strandová